UTexas

 EDP 398T.
 College Teaching Methodology.

 Supervised college teaching experience.
 Three lecture hours a week for one semester.
 With consent of the adviser in the student's area of specialization, may be repeated for credit when the topics vary.
-Prerequisite: Graduate standing and consent of the adviser in the student's area of specialization.
+Prerequisite: Graduate standing.

 EDP 399W, 699W, 999W.
 Dissertation.